sad-pixel/ishan.page/content/post/read-this-next-embeddings-llm-rag/index.md

 Have you ever finished an article on AI ethics only to be recommended a generic post on "Top 10 AI Innovations"?
 It's informative, sure, but it misses the mark on continuing the nuanced conversation you were engaged in.

 I wanted to dig deeper.
-The goal was to create a recommendation that felt as if a friend, who knows your interests and preferences, was suggesting what you should read next- Related, but also having a wide range of topics.
+I wanted to create a recommendation that felt almost like a friend was suggesting what you should read next- Related, but also having a wide range of topics.

 This required a system capable of understanding content at a near-human level and making connections between seemingly disparate topics based on underlying themes and ideas.